-- · create a monitoring thread - create worker processes (on Linux, forking itself; on Windows and macOS, by spawning) - manage the signal flags of its worker processes - execute other subprocesses (forking and executing other programs)
+- create worker processes or threads - manage the signal flags of its worker processes - execute other subprocesses (forking and executing other programs)

 The Python process that calls ocrmypdf.ocr() must be sufficiently privileged to perform these actions.

 There currently is no option to manage how jobs are scheduled other than the argument jobs= which will limit the number of worker processes.